-The MKS isn't as long overall as the old Town Car, but there's actually more interior space--not to mention far better handling, styling, fuel efficiency, and feature content.
-It's offered in either front-wheel-drive or all-wheel-drive form, with normally aspirated or turbocharged six-cylinder engines.
-Its closest competition includes sedans like the Volvo S80 (with which it also shares a platform), Acura RLX, and the Cadillac XTS.
+The MKS is offered in either front- or all-wheel-drive versions, with a choice of normally aspirated and turbocharged six-cylinder engines.
+Its closest competition includes sedans like the Volvo S80 (with which it also shares a platform), Acura RLX, and Cadillac XTS.

 Lincoln hinted at the MKS first with a concept vehicle shown at the 2006 Detroit auto show.
 The production version emerged at the 2007 Los Angeles auto show before sales began in 2008 with the MKS marketed as a 2009 model.

-For its first model year, the 2009 Lincoln MKS featured a single engine, a 3.7-liter V-6 with 252 horsepower, coupled to a six-speed automatic transmission.
-The underpinnings included an independent suspension derived from a family of vehicles that include the Volvo XC90, the Ford Taurus and the Ford Flex.
-While reviewers appreciated its large cabin--particularly the roomy back seat--and the nicely detailed cabin, the MKS didn't quite earn the plaudits of the German sedans in the class, the BMW 5-Series and Mercedes-Benz E-Class.
-Handling leaned more toward plush, and straight-line performance was quick, if not blazing.
+For its first model year, the Lincoln MKS featured a single engine, a 3.7-liter V-6 with 252 horsepower, coupled to a six-speed automatic transmission.
+The underpinnings included an independent suspension derived from a family of vehicles that include the Volvo XC90, the Ford Taurus, and the Ford Flex.
+While reviewers appreciated its large cabin and the nicely detailed interior, the MKS didn't quite earn the plaudits of the German sedans in the class—the BMW 5-Series and Mercedes-Benz E-Class.
+Handling leaned more toward plush, and straight-line performance was quick but certainly not blazing.

 The handsome MKS gained more traction with the addition of a turbocharged model for the 2010 model year.
-The MKS with Ford's twin-turbo "EcoBoost" V-6 hauls in 355 horsepower in all, mated to the same six-speed automatic--fitted with paddle shift controls, in this case, and with slightly firmer suspension tuning.
+The MKS with Ford's twin-turbo "EcoBoost" V-6 puts out 355 horsepower and is mated to the same six-speed automatic–fitted with paddle-shift controls in this case—with slightly firmer suspension tuning.
 A similar powertrain is used in Ford's Taurus SHO.
-The turbocharged edition hits 60 mph in an estimated 6.5 seconds, and a top speed of 135 mph, while maintaining fuel economy of at least 16/22 mpg (it was estimated at 17/25 mpg in non-turbo versions).
+The turbocharged edition hits 60 mph in an estimated 6.5 seconds, and a top speed of 135 mph, while returning fuel economy estimates of at least 16/22 mpg (it was estimated at 17/25 mpg in non-turbo versions).

-The MKS is among the safest vehicles on the road today.
-The NHTSA's five-star rating (National Highway Traffic Safety Administration) now applies to the 2013 MKS; the insurance-industry-funded IIHS (Insurance Institute for Highway Safety) names it a Top Safety Pick.
-The MKS has standard dual front, side, and curtain airbags, along with anti-lock brakes, plus traction and stability control.
+The MKS is highly rated in safety testing.
+It has standard dual front, side, and curtain airbags, along with anti-lock brakes, plus traction and stability control.
 A rearview camera and front parking sensors also are standard, while adaptive cruise control and active park assist are options.
-Active park assist uses sensors to determine steering angle and "parks" the car for drivers, who operate only the gas and brake while the MKS with EcoBoost (and its electric power steering) turns the wheel for perfect parking.
+Active park assist uses sensors to determine steering angle and "parks" the car for the driver, who operates only the gas and brake while the MKS with EcoBoost (and its electric power steering) turns the wheel for perfect parking.
 Blind-spot monitors are now offered as well.